Business cards are an inexpensive marketing tool, but they are only useful when they are out of your hands and into the hands of others.

 Copyright by Cathy Stucker, The Idea Lady(tm)

-You have that big box of business cards, fresh from the printer, there on your desk.
+You have that big box of business cards on your desk, hopefully from a company that does wonderful business card and brochure printing in Perth.
 So, what will you do with them?
 Business cards are an inexpensive marketing tool, but they are only useful when they are out of your hands and into the hands of others.

 Always carry a supply of cards with you, wherever you go.
 You never know when you will have an opportunity to give one to someone who may become a customer, or who knows someone who may become a customer.
 Having cards in your pocket or purse means that you will never miss out on a chance to promote yourself.
 Of course, keep the cards protected in a case.
 You do not want to hand out a card that is wrinkled and creased, smeared with lipstick, or has an old breath mint stuck to it.